ObjectModules/deploy/[Mapping]-Concept.md

 * Eat is the process
 * Exit point
 ```
 To make clear separation to the process here we take a new repo and wiki for the displaying purpose.
 Based on the documentatin about _<a href="https://help.github.com/articles/user-organization-and-project-pages/#building-your-user--organization-pages" target="_blank">GitHub Pages</a>_ we recommend to use User Repository for the main process, and take the Organization for displaying purpose.

-And here is the repositories will look like:
+Here is the repositories will look like:
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/Hyip-Info.png)

 We are going to explain further what going on with a basic diagram when we are putting a parameter into of a routine process.